Can HMRC check your personal bank account? It’s a question many people ask, worried that the taxman can freely browse their financial data.

 As you can see, the question “Can HMRC check your private bank account?” may soon only cover part of the story!

-Given this, it would be wise to make sure your financial accounts are in good condition over the coming months.
+It would be wise to make sure your financial accounts are in good condition over the coming months.
 Importantly, self-employed people must ensure they have a separate business bank account and personal bank account.
 We can also help you make sure that your accounts are well managed and can advise you on cloud accounting software that helps achieve this.
 If you are a THP client, get in touch with your account manager for help.

 About Ben Locker